TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/C3/C3 Super Mini/README.md

 <img src="images/c3_angle_overview_t.png" width="50%" height="50%" />

 ## Performance
-*ESP32 C3 SuperMini* is a great replacement for *ESP8266* and more than doubles the processing speed.
+*ESP32 C3 SuperMini* is a great replacement for *ESP8266* and more than doubles its processing speed.
 It also comes with a solid voltage regulator (most ESP8266 ship with under-rated voltage regulators that easily brown out once you connect power-hungry external sensors).
 Here is a quick performance comparison:

 | Microcontroller | Performance | SRAM | PSRAM |
 | --- | --- | --- | --- |